 how many people know it, etc.)

 . special characteristics, qualities i) billboard

 0. free j) commercial

-English the following marketing terms (par with the clarifications given below (part B):
+nglish the following marketing terms (par with the clarifications given below (part B)

 A)

 1. Direct marketing

 2. Telemarketing

 3. Product endorsement

 4. Free sample

 5. Niche/ niche market

 1

+2

+3

+4

+5

 B)

+1 have much macula maca anima 4 ha huan d
-1. how much people recognize e the brand

-2. the stages in the life of a pro
+how much people recognize the stages in the life of a production.

-3. consumer goods that last a l ong time
+3. consumer goods that last a lor

-4. a company's products of a p particular type
+4. a company's products of a par

-5. the activities that companies s have to combine successfully in order to sell
+have to combine successfully in order to sell

+3. the detivities that companies i are to comome successiany in order to sen

 Amarketing mix

 Bline range

+Clifecycle

+ecognition

+F consumer durables